 All of the exhibitions are originated by Inverleith House; they usually feature new work being shown for the first time and often represent the artist's first showing in Scotland or the UK.
 Participation in the Programme is by invitation only.

-Occasionally, exhibitions and events and are presented in the 73 acre landscaped grounds and in the Glasshouses and Victorian Palmhouse (exhibitions by Jim Lambie, Franz West and Lothar Baumgarten and performances of compositions written for plants by John Cage are examples).
+Occasionally, exhibitions and events are presented in the 73 acre landscaped grounds and in the Glasshouses and Victorian Palmhouse (exhibitions by Jim Lambie, Franz West and Lothar Baumgarten and performances of compositions written for plants by John Cage are examples).

 The Royal Botanic Garden Edinburgh is the only botanic garden in the world with an active programme of exhibitions spanning contemporary visual art and botanical science.
 Underlying this is a recognition of the need for art, as well as science, in furthering our appreciation and understanding of the natural world.